Gum Disease Treatment

 Gum Disease Treatment in Bartow, FL

-Periodontal disease, periodontitis, and gum disease are all phrases used to describe an infection in the gums and bone surrounding your teeth.
-Healthy bone and gum structures help keep a tooth’s root intact.
-When food and plaque get trapped between the gums and teeth, it can lead to infection, resulting in gum disease.
-Periodontal disease is a very serious dental disease that affects many people.
-It is caused by bacteria from plaque formations on the teeth.
+Periodontal disease, periodontitis and gum disease all refer to an infection of the gums and bone supporting your teeth.
+Healthy gums and bone keep your teeth secure, but trapped food and plaque can cause infection and lead to gum disease, which is a serious dental concern caused by bacteria from plaque buildup.

-The staff at Peak Dental in Bartow, FL are experts in treating gum disease.
-Schedule a consultation today to find out if this service is right for you.
+The team at Peak Dental in Bartow, FL, specializes in treating gum disease.
+Schedule a consultation today to learn more about your options!

 peridontal disease measurement